langflow-ai/langflow/README.md

 # 🎨 Create Flows

 Creating flows with Langflow is easy.
-Simply drag components from the sidebar onto the canvas and connect them to start building your application.
+Simply drag components from the sidebar onto the workspace and connect them to start building your application.

 Explore by editing prompt parameters, grouping components into a single high-level component, and building your own Custom Components.